bl4ck4ndbr0wn/Breaking-Bad/README.md

+# Breaking Bad
+The Breaking Bad app is a collection of information on the Vince Gilligan series Breaking Bad, as well as his incredible spin-off Better Call Saul.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).